austinvhuang/openmemex/README.md

 *ATTENTION CONSERVATION NOTICE - this is an early stage project and is not recommended for use other than by contributing developers*

-OpenMemex is an open source, local-first knowledge automation app.
+OpenMemex is an open source, local-first knowledge integration platform (aka "second brain" or "knowledge garden") optimized for automation (including caching and indexing of content) and machine learning integrations.

 ## What is OpenMemex for?

-There's a lot of "knowledge garden" tools that don't work for me for the same reason that real gardens don't work for me.
-Both *should* make your life more pleasant but in reality they just create more work because you need to maintain them.
+There's many tools-for-thought and knowledge garden software that should make life easier but in reality require work on the part of the user to maintain and organize the information themselves.

-A core value of OpenMemex is that a memex should extend your brain like a co-processor + cache,  *OpenMemex is designed to maximize a user's leverage*.
+OpenMemex is designed to maximize a user's leverage as a cache and co-processor and minimize curation effort.

 - Instead of markdown documents being the central data store, we use sqlite.
 - Instead of the user organizing the structure of ideas by curating a knowledge graph, data is organized automatically by timestamp.
-Topical/conceptual connections will be automated by a combination of lightweight tagging and machine learning capabilities, rather than relying on the user to hand-curate cross references.
+Topical/conceptual connections is intended to be automated by a combination of lightweight tagging and NLP rather than relying on the user to hand-curate cross references.
-- While authoring notes is part of the functionality, the focus is on effective automated persistence, retrieval, and (future work) optimizing compression/consumption of information.
+- Although capturing markdown notes is in scope, the focus is on automated persistence, retrieval, and (future work) optimizing compression/consumption of information over UI-heavy notetaking tooling.

 Instead of focusing on developing an environment for you to write, curate, and massage content for extended periods of time, the goal is to wiretap into one's (often-messy) stream of conscious intake and production of information, then automate the organization of it and surface it for asynchronous consumption/retrieval when needed at a future point in time.

-## Implementation Notes
+## Implementor Notes

-The app is a self-hosted server (haskell) which hosts a web ui (rust/yew/wasm) and persists your data as a sqlite data store.
+The app is a self-hosted server (Haskell Servant) which hosts a web ui (Rust/Yew - wasm) and persists your data as a sqlite data store.

 The central data structure is a time stamped event stream.
 Notes or links to external sites can be captured as events (eventually there may be other types of event data - audio/photos/etc).